 - Here's How it Works - The Solution

 - Here's What You Will Get - The Deliverables

 - Urgency and Scarcity

 The Top Bar is used to display either your brand or product logo, and to utilize urgency (e.g. countdown timer) and scarcity (e.g. hurry only 10 slots left) and a CTA (Call To Action).

 Pre-Header - Headline - Sub-Headline - Clear CTA (Call To Action)

 Focus on the big outcome/transformation.
-Make it emotionally-charged.
-Make sure you have a CTA above the fold (it can be seen without needing to scroll down).
+Make it emotionally charged.
+Make sure you have a CTA above the fold (we can see it without needing to scroll down).

 Regain Control of Your Mind and Body [Pre-Header]